webpro-nl/knip/.github/DEVELOPMENT.md

 bun run test
 ```

-To run all commands in sequence: `bun run ci`
+To run all commands in sequence: `bun run qa`

 ## GitHub Action